CSUF-ACM/epp-review/src/_docs/arrays/brief.md

 ---

 ### Array Basics
-An array is a collection of elements of the same data type placed in a contiguouse block of memory.
-Each element in the array can be referenced by it's index.
-An array's index has the range of 0 to N-1; where N is the number of elements the array can hold.
+An array is a collection of elements of the same data type placed in a contiguous block of memory.
+Each element in the array can be referenced by its index.
+An array's index has the range of 0 to N-1, where N is the number of elements the array can hold.

 It is important to note that an array's capacity is a constant; it cannot be made larger or smaller.
-If one wishes to store more data than an array can hold; one would have to allocate a larger array and copy the contents of the smaller array into the larger one.
+If one wishes to store more data than an array can hold, one would have to allocate a larger array and copy the contents of the smaller array into the larger one.

 Let's take a look at the example below.